Staff Spotlight Series

 Shambra McDowney

-Shambra has been involved with UTEC for almost three years now and stays busy in the kitchen as the Culinary Instructor.
+Shambra has been involved with UTEC for almost three years now and stays busy in the kitchen as the Director of Culinary Social Enterprise.

 Around UTEC, she’s known for being able to make deep connections with young adults and offering them a safe space.
 Shambra has found her passion in working with youth, acting as a positive role model, and helping them find their voice.